 Small Drawing Surface

 The ISKN Slate 2 comes in just one size, with the drawing surface for an A5 format paper.
-While this size makes the slate perfect for use on the go, it’s almost impossible to draw bigger, elaborate illustrations or drawings that requires bigger drawing surface for let’s say perspective requirements for example.
+While this size makes the slate perfect for use on the go, it’s almost impossible to draw bigger, elaborate illustrations or drawings that require bigger drawing surface for let’s say perspective requirements for example.

 Nevertheless, as you can see, the things to like have far outnumbered the things to dislike… :)